-Today, advertisers pay these platforms to modify users’ behavior.
+Today, advertisers pay the likes of Facebook and Twitter to modify users’ behavior.
 The platforms then track the changes and accordingly, tweak user feeds to get the behavior to change.

 Of course, not all advertisers have a sinister agenda, but there are many like Cambridge Analytica out there who would jump on every chance to harvest people’s personal data.